|Stream 1 - Innovation Forum|

 Looking to get acquainted with CHRA’s Indigenous Caucus?
 Find out more about what we do throughout the year or read about Caucus Day 2018.
 You can also subscribe to the Indigenous Quarterly newsletter.

-The Fundamental of Housing Policy and Governance course is currently sold-out.
-Email Dominika Krzeminska email@example.com to be added to the waitlist.
+The Fundamental of Housing Policy and Governance course is sold-out.

 Fundamentals of Housing Policy and Governance: Past, Present and Future